-The Indian Banks’ Association (IBA) formulated a comprehensive education loan scheme model in 2009 that scheduled banks in India could adopt.
-The model formed the basis for a loan that can be offered to Indian students who wanted to study in India and abroad at undergraduate, postgraduate and doctorate levels.
-Eligible students, i.e. students belonging to Economically Weaker Sections (EWS) of society, could avail the Central Sector Interest Subsidy (CSIS) Scheme on interest charged on these loans during the moratorium period.
+The Indian Banks’ Association (IBA) formulated a comprehensive IBA Model Education Loan Scheme model in 2009 that scheduled banks in India could adopt.
+The model formed the basis for a loan that can be offered to Indian students who want to study in India and abroad at undergraduate, postgraduate and doctorate levels.
+Eligible students, i.e. students belonging to Economically Weaker Sections (EWS) of society, could avail of the Central Sector Interest Subsidy (CSIS) Scheme on interest charged on these loans during the moratorium period.

 What is the IBA Model Education Loan Scheme?

 The IBA Model Education loan helps students who want to pursue higher studies in India and abroad afford the cost of the course and related expenses.
 The maximum loan amount sanctioned by all scheduled banks for this loan scheme is Rs.
 10 lakh for studying in India and Rs.
 20 lakh for studying abroad.
 Students belonging to the Economically Weaker Sections of society can reduce their debt burden by availing of interest subsidy on this loan under the Central Sector Interest Subsidy (CSIS) Scheme.

 Features of IBA Model Education Loan Scheme for Pursuing Higher Studies in India and Abroad

 - The loan is meant to help students fulfil their dreams of pursuing higher education in India or abroad.
 Students belonging to EWS category can reduce their debt burden with the Central Sector Interest Subsidy (CSIS) Scheme

 - The loan is disbursed as a series of payments over the required number of years and not as a lump sum